-ACCESS encourages patients to speak with a Certified Lactation Consultant to learn basic breastfeeding techniques and discuss concerns.
+ACCESS encourages patients to speak with a Certified Lactation Counselor to learn basic breastfeeding techniques and discuss concerns.
 Patients also can speak with their provider for information involving medical-related issues with breastfeeding.

 5. Breastfeeding can be difficult for some women.
 What support does ACCESS offer for women who want to breastfeed, but are struggling?

-ACCESS supports breastfeeding through our integrated care team that links new moms with valuable programs such as ACCESS' Westside Healthy Start, CenteringPregnancy®, and family case management services.
+ACCESS supports breastfeeding through our integrated care team that links new moms with valuable health equity based programs such as ACCESS' Westside Healthy Start and Family Case Management services.

 6. Many women find it difficult to work outside the home while continuing to breastfeed.
 What does ACCESS recommend for women in this situation?

 ACCESS' Westside Healthy Start program and family case management team provide support to new moms who are planning to return to work and/or school by assisting with securing breast pumps, helping create schedules for feeding and pumping, and educating them on how to store milk, etc.

 7. Is exercise OK if you are breastfeeding?